-UPDATE: The Madison Police Department has an extensive history seeking "least harm" resolutions for violations of law.
+The Madison Police Department has an extensive history of seeking "least harm" resolutions for violations of law.
 In the 1990's, the Madison Municipal Court was created as an alternative to criminal prosecution.
-Previous to that time, MPD referred most offenses to Circuit Court for criminal charges.
-Today, the MPD refers over 30,000 cases a year to Municipal Court where civil forfeiture and other disposition alternatives are available.
+Prior to that time, MPD referred most offenses to Circuit Court for criminal charges.
+Today, the department refers over 30,000 cases a year to Municipal Court where civil forfeiture and other disposition alternatives are available.

 MPD has partnered with Madison high schools and other community organizations to implement youth peer-courts and restorative justice circles.
 Rather than face criminal charges or receive municipal ordinance citations, youth are given the option to complete the peer court or restorative justice process.
-In 2015, MPD initiated a similar restorative justice pilot project for 17 - 25 year old offenders who were arrested for committing a misdemeanor offense in the South Police District (Dane County Community Restorative Court).
-In 2016. the Community Restorative Court (CRC) expanded to include all five MPD police districts and this opportunity is now more equitably offered throughout the City of Madison.
-As this expansion is evaluated in early 2017, it is anticipated that front line officers will receive updated training with how to refer people to the CRC at the time of arrest or even prior to an arrest being considered.
+In 2015, MPD initiated a similar restorative justice pilot project for 17 - 25 year old offenders who were arrested for committing a misdemeanor offense in the South Police District (Dane County Community Restorative Court), In 2016. the Community Restorative Court (CRC) expanded to include all five MPD police districts and this opportunity is now more equitably offered throughout the City of Madison, During 2017, an increase in referrals occurred from all of Madison as a result of the expansion geographically.
+In 2018, the department will provide updated training to front line officers with how to refer people to the CRC at the time of arrest or even prior to an arrest being considered.

-MPD continues to partner with Dane County Human Services with a 12-16 year old restorative justice referral project where youth who receive municipal ordinance citations have the opportunity COPS Kids Camp to go through a restorative justice process in lieu of civil forfeiture.
+MPD continues to partner with Dane County Human Services on a 12-16 year old restorative justice referral project COPS Kids Camp where youth who receive municipal ordinance citations have the opportunity to go through a restorative justice process in lieu of civil forfeiture.